singularityhub/singularity-hpc/docs/getting_started/developer-guide.rst

             # Defaults to shpc docs, this gets formatted to include the entry_name
             url_format_string: "https://biocontainers.pro/tools/%s"
             pull_request: "${{ github.event_name != 'pull_request' }}"
+            namespace: quay.io/biocontainers
             listing: /tmp/biocontainers.txt

 The listing we derive in the third step is entirely optional, however providing one will (in addition to updating from the cache) ensure that entries provided there are also added, albeit without aliases.
+The namespace is provided to supplement the listing.
-The reason we do this is because the cache often misses being able to extract a listing of aliases for some container, and we still wait to add it to the registry (albeit without aliases).
+The reason we allow this additional listing is because the cache often misses being able to extract a listing of aliases for some container, and we still wait to add it to the registry (albeit without aliases).